-Complaints against school staff (except the headteacher) should be made in the first instance, to Mrs Jill O'Connor via the school office.
+Complaints against school staff (except the headteacher) should be made in the first instance, to Mrs Rebekah Swindell via the school office.
 Please mark them as Private and Confidential.

-Complaints that involve or are about the headteacher should be addressed to Chair of Governors, chairofgovernors@manorpark.coventry.sch.uk via the school office.
+Complaints that involve or are about the headteacher should be addressed to Mrs R Carr/Mrs D Ridgewell (the Co-Chairs of Governors) via the school office.
 Please mark them as Private and Confidential.

-Complaints about the Chair of Governors, any individual governor or the whole governing body should be addressed to Ms Jo Allen, jo.allen@coventry.gov.uk (the Clerk to the Governing Body) via the school office.
+Complaints about the Co-Chairs of Governors, any individual governor or the whole governing body should be addressed to Sandra Haig, sandra.haig@coventry.gov.uk or governorsupportserviceinbox@coventry.gov.uk (Governor Support Services) via the school office.
 Please mark them as Private and Confidential.